 Here in Port Douglas and down the road in Cairns, stinger season is coming, things are getting sticky and with the heat and humidity come the most dangerous jellyfish.
 We call them marine stingers.
-Some jellyfish are here in small numbers all year round, including the occasional blue bottle, jelly blubbers and sea lice, they aren’t a problem, summer is the danger time, we call it stinger season.
+Some jellyfish can be here in small numbers all year round, including the occasional blue bottle, jelly blubbers and sea lice, they aren’t a problem, summer is the danger time, we call it stinger season.
 In a month or so it won’t be sensible to swim unprotected from Four Mile beach, deadly box jellyfish and Irukandji can visit our waters and we all need to use the stinger nets when swimming from the shore.

 Stinger Season Dates

 The further north you go, the longer stinger season lasts, the marine stingers enjoy warm water and hanging out in mangroves.
 Exact dates vary, there is no fixed point but generally expect the season to run from December to March between Gladstone and Townsville, October to June in the far north.
 While we’ve been living in FNQ the stinger season Port Douglas has generally lasted from November to May, Cairns will be the same.

 The Stinger Nets Will be Out.

-Stinger season Port Douglas stretches from around the first of November to May, the stinger net will be in the water as soon as there is any danger.
+Stinger season Port Douglas and Cairns stretches from around the first of November to May, the stinger nets will be in the water as soon as there is any possible danger.
 The best times for swimming here, we think, are on the shoulders of stinger season, just before and just after the stinger nets go out.
 The water is warm and can be crystal clear, you’ll find us hitting the beach with the kids most days then.

 Beaches With Stinger Nets Around Cairns and Port Douglas

-Local children are often in full body stinger suits, exposing only fingers and faces as the net is not 100% effective, tiny jelly fish can still, possibly,pass through.
+You’ll sometimes see local children in full body stinger suits, exposing only fingers and faces as the net is potentially not 100% effective, tiny jelly fish can still, possibly, pass through.
 Don’t be put off, you’ll also see plenty of people in bikinis, the stinger suits serve a dual purpose, we use them to protect our kids from the sun, too.
 The lifeguards drag the net every day to check for any unwanted visitors, look out for them, it’s interesting see all the small fish and invertebrates they catch, they’re a friendly bunch, say hi.

 Is it Safe to Swim in Stinger Season?
 You Decide.